Saint Laurent Fall/Winter 2026 Look1

 • high-shine raincoats

-These pieces transform the mood of the collection.
+These pieces shift the mood of the collection.

-Rather than reading as romantic lace, the dresses evoke the provocative Saint Laurent imagery often associated with Helmut Newton photography.
-The connection becomes even clearer through the styling choices.
+The dresses don’t read as romantic lace.
+They evoke the provocative Saint Laurent imagery long associated with Helmut Newton’s photography.
+The connection sharpens through styling.

-Hair is slicked tightly against the head with gel, while makeup emphasizes smoky eyes and dark red lips—visual references reminiscent of Saint Laurent’s advertising campaigns from the late 1970s and 1980s.
+Hair is slicked tightly against the head with gel.
+Makeup emphasizes smoky eyes and dark red lips — direct visual references to Saint Laurent’s advertising campaigns from the late 1970s and early 1980s.

 Saint Laurent Fall/Winter 2026 Look 32